m4rs-mt/ILGPU/Docs/Tutorial_01.md

 Anything created by the CPU accelerator must be disposed before the CPU accelerator can be disposed.
 And then the CPU accelerator must be disposed before the context can be disposed.
-However before we can't dispose the context we must dispose the Cuda accelerator and everything that it owns.
+However before we can dispose the context we must dispose the Cuda accelerator and everything that it owns.

 Ok, this tutorial covers most of the boiler plate code needed.